mhgharieb/Faster-edDSA-Verification-hEEA_q/README.md

 - Clang 10.0.0
 - GCC 9.4.0
 - GMP 6.2.0
+- OpenSSL 1.1.1f (Note: starting from OpenSSL 3.0, you may face a warning due to the deprecation in SHA512 APIs used in `ed25519-donna` code.)

 ### Benchmark Outputs
 #### `test_halfSize_ed448`
 ```
+$ ./test_halfSize_ed448
 Benchmark of half-size-scalars for Ed448:
 Number of samples = 10000
 Number of rounds = 10